 Running the Muslimommy website since 2011 has been one of my most fulfilling experiences, and I thank all my loyal readers and subscribers.
 Alhumdulillah my days are filled with the ups and downs as a working mom with a large family, but I always remember there’s an end reward when days are tiring and nights are tough.
 So hang in there mom, the sacrifice is well worth it!

 What are my likes?

-My simple joys are early mornings, reading and writing, a hot cup of coffee or tea, and no surprise – chocolate!
+My simple joys are early mornings, soothing baths, reading, writing, a hot cup of coffee or tea, crochetting, making homemade products, and no surprise – good chocolate!
 Enjoying the latest technology, Islamic nasheed, and sharing humor and laughter with family and friends keeps me young at heart.
 I love purity and piety – as it is rare and precious virtues to uphold in a morally declining society.
 I embrace a quest for wholesomeness and spiritual upliftment.

 What are my dislikes?

-If I had to think of two things, it would be politics and cooking!
-But on a deeper level, my heart breaks over child abuse – because it wrongs the innocent, and immorality – because it causes the destruction of family and society.
-I also dislike arguing with ignorant and intolerant people, because it causes turmoil and disunity.
+Off the top of my head I dislike cooking, ignorance, politics, fakeness and bad manners.
+On a deeper level, my heart breaks over child abuse – because it wrongs the innocent, and immorality – because it causes the destruction of family and society.
+I also hate to argue and deal with intolerance.

 How do I do it?